 Problems such as a torn meniscus, broken cartilage, Baker's cyst, and problems with the synovium are often easily fixed.
 Many people stay active after these surgeries.

-Recovery from simple procedures is usually fast.
+Recovery from simple procedures is fast in most cases.
 You may need to use crutches for a while after some types of surgery.
-Your doctor may also prescribe pain medicine.
+Your provider may also prescribe pain medicine.